 AMovieGuy.com’s RATING: 3 ½ STARS (Out of 4)

 Let me catch my breath.
 Free Solo is not the movie to watch if you have anxiety.
 Or a fear of heights.
-Or if you just don't like the threat of someone plummeting to their death.
-That is what's at stake in Jimmy Chin and Elizabeth Chai Vasarhelyi's documentary about Alex Honnold, one of the few, if the only Free Solo climbers in the world.
-That means exactly what you think it is, climbing some of the tallest mountains in the world, over 2,000 feet, without harness, ropes, parachute; absolutely nothing to stop you from falling to your death.
-It's hard to not label it insane.
+Or if you just don’t like the threat of someone plummeting to their death.
+That is what’s at stake in Jimmy Chin and Elizabeth Chai Vasarhelyi’s documentary about Alex Honnold, one of the few, if the only Free Solo climbers in the world.
+That means exactly what you think it is, climbing some of the tallest mountains in the world, over 200,000 feet, without harness, ropes, parachute; absolutely nothing to stop you from falling to your death.
+It’s hard to not label it insane.
 And Honnold has done it too many times to count.
 Free Solo captures all of that, what drives Honnold to take such risks, the effect it has on his mental and social life, and the challenge of climbing the El Capitan mountain in Yosemite National Park.
-Watch Free Solo, but do not try this at home.
+Watch Free Solo, but don’t get any ideas.

 I worried that a documentary about someone who climbs mountains without ropes would become redundant fast or doesn’t test it’s subject enough, but Free Solo does an excellent job of digging into the psychology of why a person would risk their life like this.
 Alex Honnold is extremely aware of what he is doing and believes that because he could die any day, that free climbing is justified.
 Director Jimmy Chin, along with the climbing camera crew located at various mountain points, captures Alex’s every move, which does not stress him much, but it sure makes everyone around him sweat.
 Early on, we get an interesting background into why Alex is so calm, his family life, his fathers Asperger’s syndrome, the distance he keeps from others, and his craving for the intensity of free climbing.
 The audience could make their own assumptions, but only Alex knows what this experience is like.